cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-0/index.md

 </HighlightBox>

 Do you want to refresh your blockchain knowledge?
 This chapter provides a general introduction to blockchain technology.
-Feel free to skip this chapter if you do not need a refresher and start your journey with the Week 1 content, which will be available by December 1st at 4 pm UTC when the program officially starts.
+Feel free to skip this chapter if you do not need a refresher and start your journey with the Week 1 content, which will be available by May 18th at 4 pm UTC when the program officially starts.

 Working with Cosmos also means working with Golang.
 If you have not worked much with Go, do not worry.